 Welcome to Open Enrollment!
 You may have started getting emails or advertisements for the start of Open Enrollment on November 1, but it’s possible you don’t quite know what that means.

-Open Enrollment refers to the period of time each year when anyone who needs to purchase their own health insurance plan can compare and enroll in plans for the following year’s coverage.
-You will need to purchase your own health insurance if you don't already have coverage from an employer, a spouse or parent's employer, TRICARE, the VA, or Medicare.
+You will need to purchase your own health insurance if you’re not eligible for coverage from an employer, a spouse or parent's employer, TRICARE, Medicaid, or Medicare.

 When is Open Enrollment?